Subhash-pandagre/To-Do-List-App/README.md

 # To-Do-List-App
-These project perform any task using HTML,CSS,JAVASCRIPT
+These project add any task using HTML,CSS,JAVASCRIPT